Thang Nguyen 555

 No Sirens.

-Only a silent rendition of Auld Lang Syne to end a set which opened with Bing Crosby’s White Christmas on Armed Forces Radio.
-“Mother wants you to call home” (since the song already was on the radio every two hours).
+If any, it would be a silent rendition of Auld Lang Syne to end a set which started out with Bing Crosby’s White Christmas on Armed Forces Radio.
+“Mother wants you to call home”.

 Later I met a former RVNN officer.
 His fleet was escorted from Phu Quoc to the Philippines by the USS Kirk.
-Their ship’s serial numbers got painted over, old-regime flags down, insignia off – per International-law.
+Their ship’s serial numbers got painted over, old-regime flags down, insignia off – per International maritime and transport law.
 Those rusty ships were later donated to the Philippines and Thai Land, courtesy of the US of Great A.

-Indeed, finally feet firmly on shore, I spotted a line of subdued and disrobed RVNN’s – in newly issued white T’s and blue jeans.
-Apparently, not just flags and vessels, but uniforms and insignias, also stripped.
-The big reset.
+Only subdued and disrobed RVNN’s – in newly issued white T’s and blue jeans that I saw.
+Apparently, flags and vessels, uniforms and insignias all confiscated.

 Seventh hurdle!